-Coelen said that the key to choosing contestants is seeking out people who truly want to find love.
+Chris Coelen said the key to choosing contestants is seeking out people who truly want to find love.
 “We picked participants, really, based on the feelings that they expressed and our judgment about whether or not they were really interested in exploring a lifelong relationship and/or getting married,” he explained to Express.

 Donna A. Driscoll echoed the sentiment in conversation with ScreenRant.
 “Personality is huge, especially in an experiment like this,” she emphasized.
 “I know I sound repetitive, but I can’t say this enough: The most important detail to all of this is if they’re genuinely ready for a serious relationship and looking for a life partner.

 “When I saw the success of the show, I was like, ‘Wow, we’re going to have to be really diligent about casting next season,’” she continued.
 “And I feel like we’re still having a lot of conversations about that; but I feel like, at that point, we’re going to have to incorporate people who are close to the candidates in their everyday life into the conversation at a certain point.”

 But who should apply in the first place?
 Season 2 fan favorite Deepti Vempati offered some helpful advice.
 “Don’t waste someone’s time,” she told Distractify.
 "So really think about if you want to be in a committed relationship with somebody.
 And if you think you have it in you, if you have the emotional capacity to…care about somebody in this type of setting, to go through something that is a very emotional process and to be filmed while doing it, [you should apply],” she said.
 She added that only those who are “ready to be in a committed relationship” and “take the leap of faith to get married to somebody in a short period of time” should consider joining the cast.